LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 $ mkdir hello-world
 $ cd hello-world
 ~~~
-{: .bash}
+{: .language-bash }

 We will now create an empty git repository to track changes to our project.
 To do this we will use the git **init** command,
 which is simply short for *initialise*.

 ~~~
 $ git init
 ~~~
-{: .bash}
+{: .language-bash }
 ~~~
 Initialized empty Git repository in <your file path>/hello-world/.git/
 ~~~
 {: .output}

 The `hello-world` directory is now a git repository.

 If we run the `ls` command now (`ls` lists the content of the `hello-world`
 directory), the repository might seem empty; however, adding the `-a` flag
 for all files via `ls -a` will show all hidden files, which in this case
 includes the new hidden directory `.git`.
 Flags can simply be thought of as command line options that can be added to shell commands.

 Note that whenever we use git via the command line, we need to preface each command (or verb) with `git`, so that the computer knows
 we are trying to get git to do something, rather than some other program.

 ### Displaying the current project's status